 Many have fallen for the visual charm of David Petersen’s Mouse Guard series, in which the protectors of a mouse society go about their business with tiny swords.
-This isn’t restricted to readers as there are now almost as many collections of material produced by other creators, with three volumes of Legends, as there are books of work by Petersen himself.
+This isn’t restricted to readers of the main series, as there are now almost as many collections of material produced by other creators, with three volumes of Legends, as there are books of work by Petersen himself.
 This is the first of those anthologies.

 The care and thought Petersen applies to the background detail of his work is apparent here firstly by a description of the objects used in his cover illustration, and then in the short linking sequences he supplies, thematically uniting the varied contributions of others.
 He’s constructed an entire inn complete with regular patrons, whom he identifies in the rear of the book, complete with brief biographies.

 Totally disparate material is themed via the technique of each tale being told by a patron of the June Alley Inn, with the best as selected by June herself clearing the teller’s bar slate.
 It should be noted that Petersen’s a generous host.
 His introduction considers these out of continuity stories, but they supply much to his world.

 Some very well known creators are involved, Guy Davis, Gene Ha and Terry Moore to name three, but while their art is among the best, it’s largely the lesser known names who contribute the better stories.
 Jeremy Bastian’s obsessive eye for detail almost matches that of Petersen, and his tale of two mouse protectors on opposing sides feeds into the larger mythos, opens the book, and is one of the best here.
 That’s partly due to achieving an emotional attachment often lacking in Petersen’s own work.
 Others accomplish this via using larger eyes on the mice than Petersen does (Craig Rousseau), or by resorting to out and out cartooning (Katie Cook).